-The Legal Requirements of Offering Part Time Employee Benefits
+The Requirements of Offering Part Time Employee Benefits

 The ACA does define employees who are working at least 30 hours each week or 130 hours per month to be considered full-time.
 Employees who work fewer hours are considered part-time under ACA laws.

-To avoid paying for health insurance, some larger employers try to maintain their part-time workforce under 27 hours per week also known as a “safe harbor”.
-This reduced the risk of having to pay for health insurance benefits and or overtime payment.
+To avoid paying for health insurance, some larger employers try to maintain their part-time workforce under 27 hours per week also known as a “safe harbor.”
+It reduced the risk of having to pay for health insurance benefits and or overtime payment.
 However, the law is continually changing, so this practice may be eliminated in the near future.

 Now for the legal part.
 While standard health care insurance and supplemental benefits may be at the sole discretion of company HR directors, some employee benefits are mandatory for all employees regardless of the number of hours worked.
 Under the Employee Retirement Security Act (ERISA), any employer that offers a qualified retirement savings plan to employees has to also offer them to full-time and part-time employees.